 Schedule Time For Activity

 Life can be busy for both you and your child, especially teenagers.
-And if activity times aren’t scheduled into their calendar it can be easy to skip or simply forget to make time for it.
+And it can be easy to skip or simply forget to make time for activity times if they aren’t scheduled into their calendar.
 Sports with specific training and game times are ideal for keeping a regular routine of exercise.

 Introduce Them To Healthy Role Models